tuiwidgets/tuiwidgets/doc/ZTerminal.rst

 If none of the :cpp:enumerator:`~Tui::ZTerminal::Option::AllowInterrupt`, :cpp:enumerator:`~Tui::ZTerminal::Option::AllowSuspend` and :cpp:enumerator:`~Tui::ZTerminal::Option::AllowQuit`
-options are active the terminal might be switched into an advanced keyboard mode that supports additional keyboard combinations or keys.
+options are active the terminal might be switched into an advanced keyboard mode that supports additional key combinations or keys.

 Terminal connection options